qyr0403/Reversed-in-Time/README.md

 Specific Steps:

-1.Choose a common action, such as 'open something'.
+1.Choose a common action, such as 'open [something]'.

-2.Determine the direct antonym action, such as 'close something'.
+2.Determine the direct antonym action, such as 'close [something]'.

 3.Ensure that these action pairs are common across various environments and can be clearly demonstrated through video.

 4.Repeat the above steps to generate more action pairs.

 Output Format:

 Use JSON format for output.
 Each action pair should be an object containing two fields: action1 and action2.

 Example Output:

 [

 {"action1": "open [something]", "action2": "close [something]"},

-{"action1": "pick up [something]", "action2": "put down [something]"}, ... // more action pairs
+{"action1": "pick up [something]", "action2": "put down [something]"},

+... // more action pairs

 ]"